38th Infantry Division (United States): Al Anbar Province during Operation Iraqi Freedom

 When the Ready First Brigade departed Ramadi, the company would be assigned to a new brigade, 1st Brigade, 3rd Infantry Division (Raider Brigade), and it would participate in major clearing operations during the Surge of 2007.

 The company had many soldiers who committed numerous acts of heroism that have not been truly known to this day.
 The unit is second only to Company D Rangers for being the most decorated and combat experienced company sized element in the Indiana Army National Guard since World War II.

 Operation Spartan Shield

 The 38th Division Headquarters and Headquarters Battalion (DHHB) mobilized over 600 Soldiers in May 2019 for rotational assignment in Operation Spartan Shield (OSS), to include a departure ceremony at the Indianapolis 500 race prior to mobilization.
 The 38th Infantry Division Headquarters replaced 34th Infantry Division Headquarters in July 2019, and was primarily based out of Kuwait, but also had a tactical command post (TAC) in Jordan as well as Eskan Village, Kingdom of Saudi Arabia.
 Soldiers of the 38th Infantry Division conducted multiple engagements and exercises with military partners in the Persian Gulf.
 As well, the Division deterred aggression in the Persian Gulf and in support of Combined Joint Task Force - Operation Inherent Resolve (CJTF-OIR) in both Iraq and Syria.
 38th Infantry Division headquarters was awarded a Meritorious Unit Commendation for this deployment.

+59th Presidential Inauguration

+At least 25,000 National Guard men and women were activated to assist with the security of Washington D.C. in the days after the 2021 United States Capitol attack.
+Hundreds of 38th Infantry Division Soldiers were present during the inauguration of Joe Biden on January 20, 2021.